J3is/Dual-Speaker-x2/README.md

 This module replaces "mixer-paths-tasha.xml" inside the "etc" folder of the vendor partition with a modified one.<br>
 The file comes from an unmodified vendor partition from the AOSP Extended ROM.<br>
 <br>
-The module comes in two version:
+The latest release of the module comes in two versions:
 <ul>
 	<li> The normal one, which has gain for the earpiece set to 92: quieter and less noticeable, but with no distortion.</li>
 	<li> The "HighVolume" one, which has the gain set to 100: the earpiece is louder, but the sound could get distorted, especially with bass-heavy music.
 Also, it has a higher risk of damaging the earpiece speaker.</li>